jchooch/jchooch.github.io/tracking.md

 <br>
 <br>

 This is an experiment in tracking my consumption habits.
 My hope is to notice excesses and imbalances in my intake, but it's also a way for me to record things I've liked and loved, and occasionally some casual thoughts.
+I have been tracking since early 2021, but am only beginning to record consumption here as of late 2022.
+I am presently trying to read at least five papers a week.

 paper=📄 &nbsp;&nbsp;&nbsp;
 lecture=📊 &nbsp;&nbsp;&nbsp;